Financial Grants Manager

 Working Conditions

-• May be required to engage in light physical exertion (e.g., lifting, carrying, pushing and/or pulling of objects and materials of light weight from 5 to 10 pounds).
+• May engage in light physical exertion (e.g., lifting, carrying, pushing and/or pulling of objects and materials up to 10 pounds).

-• May be required to work non-standard hours including nights, weekends, and holidays.
+• May work non-standard hours including nights, weekends, and holidays.

 Minimum Education & Experience

-• A bachelor’s degree from an accredited institution of higher education.
+• A bachelor’s degree from an accredited institution of higher education with a major in accounting or finance.

-• Three years of professional accounting experience, including some grant accounting work involving financial reporting, reconciliation of accounts, preparing grant proposal budgets, providing sound financial management of funded grants and contracts; and assisting with preparations of audit work papers for compliance and financial audits.
+• Three years of professional accounting experience, including grant accounting work involving financial reporting, reconciliation of accounts, preparation of grant proposal budgets, sound financial management of funded grants and contracts, preparation of audit work papers for compliance and financial audits.

 • Two years of supervisory experience.